BouyguesTelecom/a7/README.md

 > <br>➔ `Status: 302; Location: /foo@1.4.0-snapshot.20201203171530/path/to/file.js`
 > <br>&nbsp; &nbsp; ➔ `Status: 200`

-Here, we request an URL with a package name, and an imprecise package version, and no path.
+Here, we request a URL with a package name, and an imprecise package version, and no path.
 In such a situation, the `"defaultPath"` of the matching catalog entry is used to complete the path part.
 The version is also expanded into the latest version that best matches the request.

 #### Latest version